-If there is a bright side, it is that training alongside the implementation of specific measures such as promptly obtaining eyewitness statements, filming suspect and witness interviews from beginning to end, and educating investigators regarding confirmation bias and suggestive questioning can significantly improve outcomes.
-The trouble is, the majority of people, including police investigators, jurors, and even judges remain unfamiliar with the science behind belief and memory, and thus they don’t perceive the need for change.
+Training, and the implementation of specific measures such as promptly obtaining eyewitness statements, filming suspect and witness interviews from beginning to end, and educating investigators regarding confirmation bias and suggestive questioning can significantly improve outcomes.

 Click HERE to make a tax deductible donation.